vegaprotocol/specs/protocol/0013-ACCT-accounts.md

 * is used by all Vega markets with that settlement asset.
 * will have it's balance increased or decreased when a party deposits or withdraws that asset from Vega.

+The core protocol does not require these general asset accounts if they have a balance of zero.

 ## Margin accounts

 Margin accounts are used by the protocol to maintain [margin requirements](./0010-MARG-margin_orchestration.md) and collect and distribute [mark to market settlement](./0003-MTMK-mark_to_market_settlement.md).
 Each party only needs a margin account created for a market they've ever put an order on.